facebookarchive/AsyncDisplayKit/docs/_docs/automatic-layout-basics.md

 `UIView` instances store position and size in their `center` and `bounds` properties.
 As constraints change, Core Animation performs a layout pass to call `layoutSubviews`, asking views to update these properties on their subviews.

 `<ASLayoutable>` instances (all ASDisplayNodes and subclasses) do not have any size or position information.
-Instead, AsyncDisplayKit calls the `layoutSpecThatFits:` method with a given size constraint and the component must return a structure describing both its size, and the position and sizes of its children.
+Instead, Texture calls the `layoutSpecThatFits:` method with a given size constraint and the component must return a structure describing both its size, and the position and sizes of its children.

 ##Terminology

-The terminology is a bit confusing, so here is a brief description of all of the ASDK automatic layout players:
+The terminology is a bit confusing, so here is a brief description of all of the Texture automatic layout players:

 Items that conform to the **\<ASLayoutable\> protocol** declares a method for measuring the layout of an object.
 A layout is defined by an ASLayout return value, and must specify 1) the size (but not position) of the layoutable object, and 2) the size and position of all of its immediate child objects.
 The tree recursion is driven by parents requesting layouts from their children in order to determine their size, followed by the parents setting the position of the children once the size is known.